starknet-edu/starknetbook/primer/README.md

     <img src="../misc/plat.png">
 </div>

-Code examples will be named by the programming language in which they are implemented, for example Bitcoin block verification in Golang:
+Code examples will be named by the programming language in which they are implemented, for example Bitcoin block verification in [Golang](https://go.dev/doc/install)(if you can implement these example in other languages we would love a PR):
 <div align="center">
     <a href="./bitcoin/block_verification/go">bitcoin/block_verification/go</a>
 </div>